![]() |

 The iconic, four-by-six-foot mural-style portrait of Flippin standing proudly in his Nebraska football uniform – a white sweater emblazoned with a red ‘N' – was the culmination of the work of a dozen student volunteers.

-The Flippin Project, as it has become known, provided an opportunity to transcend cultural boundaries through art by enlisting the talents of the volunteers from Prof. Aaron Holz's advanced painting class in the Hixson-Lied College of Fine and Performing Arts.
+The Flippin Project, as it became known, provided an opportunity to transcend cultural boundaries through art by enlisting the talents of the volunteers from Prof. Aaron Holz's advanced painting class in the Hixson-Lied College of Fine and Performing Arts.
 Holz and Jon Humiston, creative director at UNL's Office of University Communications, divided a black-and-white photo of Flippin into 24 equal-sized squares, then asked each student to paint two of them.
 No other creative instruction was given, so students could interpret and paint their slices of the overall portrait in whatever manner they chose.

 The result is a fascinating patchwork of styles, colors, effects and interpretations that reflect the students' diversity while unifying to form the iconic image of the university's pioneering student-athlete.

-Bringing History to Life
+Bringing history to life

 Students worked independently, researching Flippin's life and his contributions to the university, before putting brushes to canvas.